 The covered area for the transaction includes mainland France, Monaco and Andorra, but not the overseas territories of France, while the reinsurance protection this cat bond provides will be on an ultimate net loss and per-occurrence basis.

-The addition of what are termed “other events” is effectively almost an all-natural perils cover, as it includes a wide range of exposures, from snowfall, to earthquake, to frost, ice, flooding, volcanic risks, mudslides and avalanches.
-We’re told that the deal terms state that an “other event” includes all of the above, but is not limited to them, suggesting almost any natural peril loss could be covered by this cat bond.
+The addition of what are termed “other events” is effectively almost an all-natural perils cover, as it includes a wide range of potential weather related exposures that may be caused by snowfall, earthquake, frost, ice, flooding, volcanic risks, mudslides and avalanches.

-As a result this is likely the first European all-natural perils catastrophe bond deal and unmodelled perils are a feature of it.
+As a result this is likely the first European almost all-natural or weather related perils catastrophe bond deal and unmodelled perils are a feature of it.

 You might have though the pricing would have remained strong, but we understand that at the same time as upsizing, the deal is now offering investors between €110 million and €130 million of notes, the pricing guidance has been slashed to the bottom of the launch range.